sunflower-land/sunflower-land/docs/CONTRIBUTING.md

 # Welcome to Sunflower Land docs contributing guide

 Thank you for joining our journey and helping us build the #1 Community Metaverse game

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## New contributor guide

 To get an overview of the project, read the [README](README.md).
 Here are some resources to help you get started with open source contributions:

 ### Disclaimer

 By contributing to this repository you provide Sunflower Land the rights to use your work in the game indefintely.
+While we often reward open source developers with NFTs, contributing does not guarantee any sort of rewards from the game.

 ## Getting started